“The lockdown has affected people with Parkinson’s in India immensely”

 She was awarded the Dr Rana International Parkinson’s Community Service Award, and on International Women’s Day in 2015 was presented with an award by Nirmala Sitharaman, Minister for Finance and Corporate Affairs, for her work with PDMDS.
 She lives in Mumbai, India.
 Find out more about Dr Maria Barretto.

-Voice assistants could improve speech for people with Parkinson’s disease
+An innovation that could help people with Parkinson’s disease